 The power system’s resilience and reliability can also be enhanced by increasing the capacity to transmit electricity across regions, increasing fuel diversity and geographic coverage.

-The Australian Energy Market Operator is currently updating its Integrated System Plan (ISP), which was first released in 2018 and formed part of the evidence base for this initiative.
+The Australian Energy Market Operator has released its updated 2020 Integrated System Plan (ISP), which was ﬁrst released in 2018 and formed part of the evidence base for this initiative.

 Medium- to longer-term uncertainty of managing the transition to a more diverse portfolio of fuels is also included in the Infrastructure Priority List as a High Priority Initiative.

-increasing transfer capacity between the Queensland, New South Wales, and Victoria NEM regions
+- increasing transfer capacity between the Queensland and New South Wales NEM regions

 Proponent(s) to be identified.